 The history of Chiropractors can be traced back over 125 years.
 Chiropractic care is a holistic healthcare practice that focuses on diagnosing and treating musculoskeletal conditions, particularly those related to the spine.
 While many people today visit chiropractors for relief from back pain, neck pain, and headaches, few know the long and fascinating history of chiropractors and how this practice evolved into what it is today.

 The roots of chiropractic care and the history of Chiropractors began in 1895 but the history of spinal manipulation goes back to the Romans.
-Since it’s humble beginning in Davenport, Iowa, it has gained popularity around the world as a safe and effective treatment option for many common ailments.
+Since it’s humble beginning in Davenport, Iowa, it has gained popularity worldwide as a safe and effective treatment option for many common ailments.
 One of the primary goals of chiropractic care is to help the body heal itself, promoting overall wellness through spinal adjustments and other non-invasive treatments.

 This post will explore the history of chiropractors and highlight some key chiro facts that showcase how this profession has developed over the years.
 By the end of this article, you’ll have a clearer understanding of how chiropractic care can support your health and wellness.